treyhunner/treyhunner.github.com/source/_posts/2018-03-07-multiple-assignment-improves-python-code-readability.markdown

 ```

 This strictness is pretty great.
-If we're working with an item that has a different size than we expected, the multiple assignment will fail loudly and we'll hopefully now know about a bug in our program that we weren't aware of previously.
+If we're working with an item that has a different size than we expected, the multiple assignment will fail loudly and we'll hopefully now know about a bug in our program that we weren't yet aware of.

+Let's look at an example.
 Imagine that we have a short command line program that parses command arguments in a rudimentary way like this:

 ```python